Print this topic

 We often use medicines to manage pain for people receiving palliative care.
 These may be mild pain relievers such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or aspirin.
 Or they may be stronger pain relievers called opioids.
 The most commonly used opioid is morphine.

 You might also have other types of medicines to go with your pain relief.
-These may include steroids such as prednisone, antidepressants such as nortriptyline or amitriptyline or anticonvulsant medicine such as gabapentin.
+These may include steroids such as prednisone, antidepressants such as nortriptyline or amitriptyline or anticonvulsant medicine such as gabapentin or pregabalin.

-The goal of pain management is to keep your pain under control as much as possible and try to prevent it flaring up, not just to try to treat it when you have it.
-So, it's important to take your medicine as your doctor prescribes, even if you're feeling OK.
+The goal of pain management is to keep your pain under control as much as possible and try to prevent it flaring up.
+Not just to try to treat it when you have it.
+So, it is important to take your medicine as your doctor prescribes, even if you are feeling OK.

 Some medicines used in palliative care are used "off label" or "off-licence".
-This means we use them to treat things they aren't approved for on the licence or use them in ways that aren't approved.
+This means we use them to treat things they are not approved for on the licence or use them in ways that are not approved.
 Your doctor will explain whenever they want to use a medicine like this so you can make an informed choice about what you take.

 Complimentary techniques can also help with pain or anxiety.
 They may be used alongside your regular medications.
 Techniques include massage, relaxation and breathing techniques.
 They also include pacing the tasks you do and learning new ways of doing your everyday tasks.
 An occupational therapist or physiotherapist can give you advice about these treatments.